San Francisco 49ers vs. Indianapolis Colts NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Colts stats and trends

-- In Indianapolis' six games this season, it has four wins against the spread.
+- Indianapolis has four wins against the spread in six games this season.

-- The Colts have covered the spread twice this season when underdogs by 4 points or more (in three chances).

-- Indianapolis' games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).
+- Indianapolis has eclipsed the over/under in 50% of its opportunities this year (three times in six games with a set point total).

-- Indianapolis is 4-1 against the spread and 2-3 overall when the team churns out over 329.8 yards.
+- Indianapolis is 4-1 against the spread and 2-3 overall when the team picks up over 329.8 yards.

-- This year the Colts have turned the ball over five times, three more than the 49ers' takeaways (2).

 Home and road insights

-- Indianapolis has two wins against the spread, and is 1-2 overall, in away games.
+- In away games, Indianapolis has two wins against the spread and is 1-2 overall.

-- This season, in three road games, Indianapolis has gone over the total twice.
+- Indianapolis has hit the over twice in three road games this year.

 Powered by Data Skrive.